Basic Concepts

 Service

-• Application: it allows you to run your long-running workloads.
-We usually call them "Containers" when the source code is stored on an image registry.
+• Application: it allows you to run your long-running workloads on your Kubernetes cluster.
+It can be deployed from a git repository or as a container from an image registry.
 More information about Applications here

 • Database: it allows you to deploy a database.
-Qovery allows you to deploy a container and a cloud provider managed version.
+Qovery allows you to deploy a database as a container on your Kubernetes cluster (for test/dev) and as a cloud provider managed version (RDS AWS etc..).
 More information about Databases here

-• Lifecycle: it allows you to execute your code based on the events happening on your environment (Start, Stop, Delete etc..).
-With the right code, it can be used to seed your database when the environment is created or manage the lifecycle of any external resource (via a terraform file, pulumi code etc..).
+• Lifecycle: it allows you to execute code based on the events happening on your environment (Deploy, Stop, Delete etc..).
+It is enough flexible to cover multiple use cases: seed your database when the environment is created, manage the lifecycle of any external resource (via a terraform file, pulumi code etc..).
 More information about Lifecycle here

 Deployment